weaviate/weaviate-io/developers/weaviate/concepts/data.md

 ### Collections

-In this example, Weaviate groups Authors together in the `Author` collection.
+In this example, the `Author` collection holds objects that represent different authors.

 <!-- [Alice Munro
 Born: July 10, 1931 (age 91)